 - proof of legal status of business founder(s)

-- receipt of state registration fee (which costs R4000)
+- receipt of the state registration fee (which costs R4000)

 A copy of the registration application form is available on the FTS website.

 You can find your local FTS office here.

 Once these documents have been sent, the FTS makes a decision within five working days.
 They either approve your business to the State Register or refuse the registration.
 A list of grounds for refusal is available in article 23 of the Federal Law no. 129-FZ.